alexehrlich/42Rio-multilayer-percepron/README.md

 Test class distribution
         Total: 58
         B(0): 34 (58.6%)
-        M(1): 24 (41.4%)`
+        M(1): 24 (41.4%)

 ## Training
 The network is designed modular and the layer structure, the activation function and the cost function can be chosen.
 The model is trained using mini batch, which are shuffeled in each epoch to prevent pattern learning.

 ### General network architecture
 This image shows the general data flow from an input vector through the matrices (tensors) of the neural network.
+The connection from one layer to the next can be represented in a matrix because the input of node is the sum of the products of all nodes with their own weight.
+The bias of a layer can be represented be a simple column vecotr.

 ![tensor_flow](./img/layer_flow.jpg)